KumoCorp/kumomta/docs/userguide/configuration/example.md

 -- Configure listener domains for relay, oob bounces, and FBLs using the -- listener_domains.lua policy helper.
--- WARNING: THIS WILL NOT LOAD WITHOUT AN ADDITIONAL SCRIPT IN PLACE -- SEE https://docs.kumomta.com/userguide/configuration/smtplisteners/
+-- WARNING: THIS WILL NOT LOAD WITHOUT THE listener_domains.toml FILE IN PLACE -- SEE https://docs.kumomta.com/userguide/configuration/smtplisteners/

 local listener_domains = require 'policy-extras.listener_domains'